 Figure Q19-1.
-Montreal Protocol protection of ozone and climate.
-The provisions of the Montreal Protocol have substantially reduced ozone-depleting substances (ODSs) in the atmosphere.
+Montreal Protocol protection of ozone and climate. have substantially reduced ozone-depleting substances (ODSs) in the atmosphere.
 This has protected the ozone layer and also reduced the potential for climate change because ODSs are greenhouse gases.
 The scenarios and comparisons shown here demonstrate this dual benefit of the Montreal Protocol.
-Baseline scenarios for ODS emissions include all principal gases weighted by their Ozone Depletion Potentials (ODPs) or Global Warming Potentials (GWPs) (top panels).
-With these weightings, emissions are expressed as CFC-11-equivalent or CO_2 -equivalent mass per year.
-The lower panels show EESC and radiative forcing of climate as derived from the respective ODP- and GWP-weighted scenarios.
-The world-avoided emission scenarios assume ODS emission growth of 2 or 3% per year beyond 1987 abundances.
+Baseline scenarios for ODS emissions include all principal es weighted by their Ozone Depletion Potentials (ODPs) or Global Warming Potentials (GWPs) (top panels).
+With these weightings, emissions are expressed as CFC-11-equivalent or CO2-equivalent EESC and radiative forcing of climate a weighted scenarios.
+The world-avoided growth of 2 or 3% per year beyond 1987 abundances.
 Shown for reference are the emissions and radiative forcing of CO2, and the emissions reduction target of the first commitment period of the Kyoto Protocol.
 The contributions of natural halogen source gases are shown in the ODP-weighted and EESC scenarios (red dashed lines) and are negligible in the GWP-weighted and radiative forcing scenarios.
-The magnitude of the dual benefit has increased since about 1987 as shown by differences between the world-avoided and baseline scenarios (blue shaded regions in each panel).
-For completeness, these differences can be adjusted by offsets due to additional ozone depletion and HFC emissions (see text).
-(A megatonne = 1 billion (10^9) kilograms.
-A gigatonne = 1 trillion (10^{12}) kilograms.)
+The magnitude of the dual benefit has increased since about 1987 as shown by differences betwee the world-avoided and baseline scena (blue shaded regions in each panel).
+F A gigatonne = 1 trillion (10^{12}) kilograms.)